Last updated: 21 August 2024

 2021

 In December, 40 men, presumably gay, were arrested at a birthday party in Bauchi.
-31 were released on bail while nine other, perceived as more feminine, were kept in custody.
+31 were released on bail while nine others, perceived as more feminine, were kept in custody.
 The Police and Hisbah, the Islamic morality police, misreported the issue, stating that the men were conducting a gay marriage.
-The victims were arraigned before the Sharia court for “unnatural offences’.
+The victims were arraigned before the Sharia court for “unnatural offences”.
+The outcome of their court cases is unclear.

 2020

-The US Department of State report found that in the 12 northern states that adopted Sharia law, those convicted of same-sex sexual conduct may be subject to stoning, however the courts did not impose such sentences during the year.
+The US Department of State report found that in the 12 northern states that adopted Sharia law, those convicted of same-sex sexual conduct may be subject to stoning, however the courts did not impose such sentences throughout 2020.
 Instead, those convicted were sentenced to lashing.

 In January, religious police arrested 15 recent graduates at a party in Kano, northern Nigeria.
 In confirming the arrests, Deputy Commander-General Shehu Tasi’u Is’haq said: “We arrested and transferred the errant students to our correctional centre at our headquarters in Sharada.
 While at our correctional centre, they will be re-oriented and at the close of the day, they will desist from their waywardness and turn a new leaf.”

-In October, a case against 47 men charged with public displays of affection with members of same sex was thrown out.
-Presiding judge, Justice Rilwan Aikawa, struck out the case and said he had done so due to the “lack of diligent prosecution”.
+In October, a case against 47 men charged in 2018 with public displays of affection with members of the same sex (see below) Presiding judge, Justice Rilwan Aikawa, struck out the case and said he had done so due to the “lack of diligent prosecution”.
 The men had been charged under the Same Sex Marriage (Prohibition) Act (SSMPA).
 The case, which began in 2018 (see below), had previously been delayed several times after prosecution witnesses failed to appear.

 I am free.
 It means a lot of good things.